What is World Water Forum? And What Do They Do?

 9th World Water Forum: Senegal

-The 9th World Water Forum will zero in on four priorities: 1) water security and sanitation; 2) cooperation; 3) water for rural development; 4) means and tools for implementing reforms in water and sanitation.
-Moreover, the Forum will meet a Summit of Heads of State and significant worldwide organizations to propel the political plan on water and sterilization at the midpoint of the 2030 plan on executing the water and disinfection targets and Sustainable Development Goals (SDGs).
+Moreover, the Forum will convene a Summit of Heads of State and significant international organizations to advance the political agenda on water and sanitation at the midpoint of the 2030 Agenda for implementing the water and sanitation targets and the Sustainable Development Goals (SDGs).

 World Water Council: Water Security For Peace